Skip to content

 Supplying Server Credentials

 Some commands like pre-commit, fetch-findings or open-in-browser require you to supply your credentials for a Teamscale server, i.e., your username and access key.
-You can pass these credentials to the command in several ways:
+You can pass these credentials to the commands in four ways:

 shell